starknet-io/starknet-p2p-specs/p2p/starknet-p2p.md

 The synchronizing node can choose to connect to several peers and ask to get ranges of data.

 <blockquote>
-OPEN: Is it possible that a given node does not support sync? i.e. do we need to verify support of synching in the handshake?
+OPEN: Is it possible that a given node does not support sync? i.e., do we need to verify support of synching in the handshake?
 </blockquote>

 ![chain_sync](https://user-images.githubusercontent.com/77265175/189591383-34af1b79-5fcf-440f-8216-e0b420dca130.png)